Greece Moments Greece Moments

 The landmark of the Heraion of Samos

-On the site of the Heraion, about 7 km southwest of Pythagorio, you can see, among other things, the remains of a of the great Temple of Hera including a rebuilt column (colonna), which must once have been twice as high.
+At the site of the Heraion, about 7 km southwest of Pythagorio, you can see the remains of the great Temple of Hera, including a reconstructed column (colonna) that must once have stood twice as high.

-During a walk through the complex, we discovered foundations of various temples, ruins of an early Christian basilica and an old Hera altar.
-Information boards in English and Greek provide further information about the individual components.
+On a walk through the complex, we discovered the foundations of various temples, the ruins of an early Christian basilica and an ancient altar of Hera.
+Information boards in English and Greek provide further details about the individual features.

 samos heraion heilige straße geneleos gruppe